 - Lost wheel weight: Wheel weights sometimes fall off when you hit potholes and bumps.
-If you have two sets of rims and tires for winter and summer, the fact that you are not switching the tires on the same rims every season and thus get new weights installed, they can rust and fall out.
+They can also rust and fall out.
 It happens sometimes.
-If your car is equipped with mag wheels that don’t have a rim lip, the wheel weights are usually stuck to the inside of the wheel using a sticker-like material and water and snow can often cause the weights to fall off.
-Stick-on wheel weights don’t always last as long as standard ones but I guess it’s the price to pay for having badass chrome wheels on your ride.
+If your car is equipped with mag wheels that don’t have a rim lip, the wheel weights are usually stuck to the inside of the wheel using a sticker-like material.
+Water and snow can often cause the weights to fall off.
+Stick-on wheel weights don’t always last as long as standard ones but that’s the price you pay for having badass chrome wheels on your ride.

 - Deformed wheel: If you hit a big enough pothole, one of the wheels could bend and cause a misbalance.
 This happens even more with bigger aftermarket mag wheels.
 RTX models from a couple of years ago are a good example as they were widely known by car enthusiasts to bend pretty easily.
 The cheaper your wheels are, the easier they will bend but a big enough hole can make any wheel bend no matter how good they are.